switchful/starxcpu/README.md

 ---

-### I'm starx
+### I'm a1x

-- I’m interested in girls
+- I’m interested in sel
 - I’m currently learning sex
-- I’m looking to collaborate on terrorist attacks
+- I’m looking to collaborate on multiple terrorist attacks
-- You can reach me on discord : a1x#0002
+- You can reach me on discord : a1x#6115

 ---